Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

-Note that such case will only happen in one dimensional setting.
-In two and three dimensions, if we have to keep the mesh conforming and regular, the radio of mesh sizes between two adjacent elements sharing a same edge/face cannot be big, thus there will always be non-trivial overshootings.
-Even for one dimensional problems, such high ratio mesh is probably not possible due to other approximation errors to keep the mesh from coarsening, see a numerical test in Section 5.
+Note that such case will only happen in a one-dimensional setting.
+In two and three dimensions, to keep the mesh conforming and regular, the radio of mesh sizes between two adjacent elements sharing a same edge/face cannot be big, thus there will always be non-trivial overshoots.
+Even for one-dimensional problems, such a high ratio mesh is probably not possible due to other approximation errors to keep the mesh from coarsening, see a numerical test in Section 4.